andris9/hoodiecrow/README.md

   * **STARTTLS** Adds STARTTLS command
   * **UNSELECT** Adds UNSELECT [RFC3691] capability
   * **X-GM-EXT-1** Adds partial support for [Gmail specific](https://developers.google.com/gmail/imap_extensions) options. `X-GM-MSGID` is fully supported, `X-GM-LABELS` is partially supported (labels can be STOREd and FETCHed but setting a label does not change message behavior, for example the message does not get copied to another mailbox). `X-GM-THRID` is not supported as I haven't figured threading out yet.
+  * **XOAUTH2** GMail XOAUTH2 login.
+Only works with SALS-IR, if you need non SASL-IR support as well, let me know.
+Use `"testuser"` as the username and `"testtoken"` as Access Token to log in.
   * **XTOYBIRD** Custom plugin to allow programmatic control of the server.
 Login not required to use XTOYBIRD commands

 Planned but not yet implemented